CUNY-CL/yoyodyne-pretrained/examples/wandb_sweeps/README.md

         configs/mbert_grid.yaml
     # Runs the sweep itself using hyperparameters from the the sweep and
     # additional fixed parameters from a Yoyodyne Pretrained config file.
+    # The --command argument tells the sweep to use Yoyodyne Pretrained rather
+    # than vanilla Yoyodyne.
     yoyodyne_sweep \
         --command "yoyodyne_pretrained" \
         --entity "${ENTITY}" \